 Italy is the birthplace of opera, and Venice's famous opera house Teatro La Fenice is a great place to see one even if you're not an aficionado of the artform.

-If you plan to attend this one-of-a-kind experience on you're trip, you'll also want to remember to dress the part, so don't forget to pack something nice to wear.
+If you plan to attend this one-of-a-kind experience on your trip, you'll also want to remember to dress the part, so don't forget to pack something nice to wear.
 Opening night etiquette requires a dark suit for men and an elegant dress for women, and you may be refused service if you fail to adhere to these guidelines.
+For other evening events, nice jeans and a collared shirt are permitted.
+The dress code for afternoon events is more casual, but shorts and tank tops are never permitted.

 On the first weekend of October, the Venetians spend a day in the country on Sant’Erasmo, the biggest island in Venice's lagoon.
 Sant’Erasmo is where the first wine pressing occurs in the country and also where much of the area's produce is grown.

 Activities of Festo del Mosto include tasting new products, watching the co-ed rowing regatta, and listening to local musicians.
-You'll get to see first-hand how Venetians eat, drink, and relax as well, but make sure to book accommodations well in advance if you plan to attend more than one day of the festivities.
+You'll get to see first-hand how Venetians eat, drink, and relax, but make sure to book accommodations well in advance if you plan to attend more than one day of the festivities.

 What started as a race from the Brenta River at Stra to Campo Santi Apostoli in the Cannaregio district in 1986 is now an annual tradition in Venice that turns parts of the city along the Marathon route into a day-long festival of sports and fitness.